 In cerebral palsy lawsuits, compensatory damages can be categorized in one of two ways: economic or non-economic losses.

-Economic losses refer to measurable costs, such as medical expenses, the cost of physical therapy, etc.
+Economic losses refer to measurable costs, such as medical expenses, the cost of physical therapy, wage loss, etc.

 Non-economic losses, on the other hand, may refer to costs that are difficult or perhaps impossible to measure, such as pain and suffering costs, mental anguish, and loss of enjoyment for life.